 What does the project do?

 This project builds on the achievements of a one-year pilot project we supported Fundescodes to run in 2016.
-It supports children aged 9 – 14 years old in the 4 neighbourhoods in which Fundescodes has bases.
-The project aims to continue strengthening these communities by increasing their capacity to resist violence and demand that their rights – in particular those of children – are protected by the authorities.
-The current project is specifically focused on involving these communities in Colombia’s transition to a post-conflict society.
+It supports children aged 9 – 14 years from 4 neighbourhoods.
+The project aims to continue strengthening these communities by making them better able to resist violence and demand that their rights – in particular those of children – are protected by the authorities.
+It is specifically focused on involving these communities in Colombia’s transition to a post-conflict society.

-170 children will receive training in peaceful conflict resolution and children’s rights through the medium of sport and the arts as well as more formal training.
-Fundescodes will then help the children to design and run activities to replicate their training for others in their community.
-They will also receive psychosocial support to help them overcome the traumas they have experienced as a result of conflict, displacement and poverty in their communities.
+170 children are receiving training in peaceful conflict resolution and children’s rights through the medium of sport and the arts as well as more formal training.
+Fundescodes then helps the children to design and run activities to replicate their training for others in their community.
+They also receive psychosocial support to help them overcome the traumas they have experienced as a result of conflict, displacement and poverty in their communities.